 - Priority for District 24 and English Language Learner students

-- Longer school day (8am-4pm), extended school year (190 days of instruction) and afterschool programs
+- Longer school day (8am-5pm), extended school year and afterschool programs

-CQA will foster scholastic achievement and character development in an inclusive, culturally responsive small school setting.
-Our program centers on literacy as a lever for both academic and social and emotional learning to instill our students with skills for success in school and in life.
+CQA will foster scholastic achievement in a small school setting.
+Our program centers on literacy as a lever for academic learning to instill our students with skills for success in school and in life.

 - Small learning environment